• Skip to primary navigation

 Now that you have all your ingredients, you can put these tasty treats together in a snap.
 Just toss the ice cream ingredients in a blender and give it a whirl.
 Pour the mixture into your molds and freeze them for 6-8 hours.

-While those are chilling, you can make the buttery crumble topping (my favorite part).
+While those are chilling, you can make the buttery crumble topping.
 Pulse the cookies in a blender or food processor to form small crumbs.
-Place them on a plate, and pour the melted butter on top and incorporate with your hands to form soft buttery crumbles.
-Now Pulse the freeze-dried strawberries and add them to the vanilla cookie crumbs.
+Place them on a plate, pour the melted butter on top, and incorporate with your hands to form soft buttery crumbles.
+Now, pulse the freeze-dried strawberries and add them to the vanilla cookie crumbs.

-When the ice cream is frozen, run the molds under warm water for 1 minute (this will release them easier).
+When the ice cream is frozen, run the molds under warm water for 1 minute.
 Let them thaw for 2-3 minutes so the crumbs will stick.
-Line a baking sheet or plate (that will fit in your freezer) with wax paper.
+Line a baking sheet or plate with wax paper.
 Coat the bars with crumbs and place them back in the freezer for 15 minutes.
 Voila, they are now yours to enjoy!

 Print Recipe Pin Recipe Rate this Recipe